walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-BASELINE.md

 for its exact revision and selected cases.
 Manual dispatch becomes available once the workflow reaches the default branch.

-The current gate is an issuer-accepted wallet-provider key attestation with truthful WE BUILD profile claims and status.
-The strict runner must then pass 15/15 in CI and all 21 with operator authentication where needed.
-Failures, timeouts and unexecuted cases remain non-passing; WAL-1423 stays open.
+The runner now has a test-only, issuer-accepted key-attestation fixture with explicitly synthetic profile values.
+This removes the execution gate for the deployed test cases; it does not supply truthful Wallet Provider certification or status evidence.
+Current results must be attributed to their exact run and reported separately from this historical baseline.
+The strict runner still needs a 15/15 hosted CI result and operator-assisted coverage of the six payment cases.
+Failures, timeouts and unexecuted cases remain non-passing;
+WAL-1423 stays open until its acceptance evidence is reviewed.